panyukovnn/handbook/java/java-ai-manifesto.md

 - Comments explaining intentionally non-obvious logic MUST be present; superfluous comments MUST be avoided.
 - SQL keywords MUST be UPPERCASE; SQL MUST be formatted multi-line and readably.
 - Error and log messages must always be a single sentence, with no periods inside.
+- Code MUST NOT contain magic numbers, all values, which may be dynamicly changed must be written in application.yml

 ## Naming